The 20 Best Kabuki Syndrome Doctors Near Me in Pennsylvania, US

 Accepting New Patients

-Lorraine Dugoff is a Medical Genetics provider in Philadelphia, Pennsylvania.
+Lorraine Dugoff is a Medical Genetics provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Dugoff is rated as an Experienced provider by MediFind in the treatment of Kabuki Syndrome.
-Her top areas of expertise are Preeclampsia, Polyhydramnios, Premature Infant, and Gestational Diabetes.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Preeclampsia, Polyhydramnios, Premature Infant, and Gestational Diabetes.
+Dr. Dugoff is board certified in Clinical Genetics And Genomics, 2020, Obstetrics And Gynecology - Maternal And Fetal Medicine, 1999, and Obstetrics And Gynecology, 1997.
 Dr. Dugoff is currently accepting new patients.

 Experienced in Kabuki Syndrome